davidslusser/kind_example/README.md

 # kind_example
-Example code for getting started with local Kubernetes development using Kind and simple web applications build with Python and Go.
+Example code for getting started with local Kubernetes development using Kind and simple web applications built with Python and Go.

 <br/>